 Trigeminal Thermal Neuromodulation

-For many patients, the root cause of insomnia, daytime fatigue, and brain fog is an autonomic nervous system stuck in a chronic state of hyperarousal.
+The root cause of insomnia, daytime fatigue, and brain fog can be an autonomic nervous system stuck in a chronic state of hyperarousal.
 The proverbial “tired but wired.”
-Trigeminal Thermal Neuromodulation is our cutting-edge, non-invasive protocol that acts as a physical “reset switch” for your brain’s arousal centers.
+Trigeminal Thermal Neuromodulation is our cutting-edge, non-invasive protocol that acts to heal the autonomic nervous system through the breath.

-In traditional sleep medicine, applying continuous, high-flow air or oxygen to treat insomnia is a flawed concept.
-Standard continuous-flow devices such as CPAP can create friction, dry out the nasal mucosa, and act as a physical irritant.
+In traditional sleep medicine, we apply continuous, high-flow air or oxygen to treat insomnia.
+However, standard continuous-flow devices such as CPAP and continuous nasal cannula oxygen can create friction, dry out the nasal mucosa, and act as a physical irritant.
 Rather than calming the brain, they can potentially trigger the body’s stress response and disrupt sleep architecture.
 We utilize a unique oxygen delivery system that respects the breath cycle and nasal cycling to precisely target the trigeminal nerve with the minimal effective oxygen dose

 Specific Anatomical Target